sushantmane/jost/README.md

 # JOST - Java based Open Storage Tools

-Jost is a set of tools used in storage projects developed using Java langauge on Linux platform.
+Jost is a storage tools library developed using Java language on Linux platform.